MaxenceLiboz/n-puzzle/Documentation/Algorithm.md

 **A-star (A\*)** can be used to solve the n-puzzle.
 You can find **[here](https://algorithmsinsight.wordpress.com/graph-theory-2/a-star-in-general/implementing-a-star-to-solve-n-puzzle/)** a realy good explaination of it.
 If I have to summurize it:
-- First I would say that each node represent a state of the puzzle.
-Therefore, each node has a maxium of 4 new children (the blank part going up, down, right or left).
+- First, I would say that each node represent a state of the puzzle.
+Therefore, each node has a maxium of 4 new childrens (the blank part going up, down, right or left).
 It will then expend until the n-puzzle is solve.
-- Second each node is going to be given a score depending on the **heuristic** which is named **f**.
-The node with the lower **f score** is going to be chosen to continue the loop.
+- Second, each node is going to be given a score depending on the **heuristic** which is named **f**.
+The node with the lower **f score** is chosen to continue the loop.

 This algorithm is storing in an **open** list the nodes that are not visited and in a **closed** list the nodes that are visisted, if there are no more **open** nodes the n-puzzle is not solvable.